teekennedy/homebrew-extras/README.md

 Install: `brew install --cask teekennedy/extras/godot`

-## OrcaSlicer 2.0.0-rc
+## OrcaSlicer 2.1.0-beta

-Prerelease version of OrcaSlicer that has scarf seam support.
+Prerelease version of OrcaSlicer that has reduced purge support ported from bambuslicer.
 Couldn't wait for it to be released as stable.

 Added a checksum for arm.